adosar/aidsorb/README.md

-We appreciate your efforts to submit well-documented 🔃 [pull requests](https://github.com/adosar/aidsorb/pulls) and participate in discussions. 💪 Together, we can make this project even better!
+We appreciate your efforts to submit well-documented 🔃 [pull requests](https://github.com/adosar/aidsorb/pulls) and participate in discussions.

+💪 Together, we can make this project even better!

+## 📑 Citing
+If you use **AIdsorb** in your research, please consider citing the following work:

+	Currently, not available.

-## 📑 License
+## ⚖️ License
-AIdosrb is released under the [GNU General Public License v3.0 only](https://spdx.org/licenses/GPL-3.0-only.html).
+**AIdosrb** is released under the [GNU General Public License v3.0 only](https://spdx.org/licenses/GPL-3.0-only.html).